Nick.com

 Nick.com is a website owned and developed by Nickelodeon.
-The website previously served as an online portal for Nickelodeon content, and offered online games, video streaming, radio streaming and individual websites for each show it broadcasts.
-It now promotes the Nick mobile app which replaced it (websites for its sister networks aren't affected).
+The website currently serves as an online portal for Nickelodeon content, and offered online games, video streaming, radio streaming and individual websites for each show it broadcasts.
+It previously promoted the Nick mobile app which replaced it (websites for its sister networks were not affected).
 Nick.com has received positive critical reaction and various awards, including a Webby in 2003.
-Positive praise has also been received because of the steps taken by the website to protect user privacy.
-Visits to the domain outside the United States are redirected to YTV in Canada, Nick.de (the website’s german version) in Germany or to the domestic network site of the visiting IP's nation or region due to programming licensing issues between territories.
+It has also received positive reviews because of the steps taken by the website to protect user privacy.
+Visits to the domain outside the United States are redirected to YTV in Canada, Nick.de (the website's German version) in Germany or to Nick.com's global section due to programming licensing issues between territories.

 History

 Nickelodeon launched their first online component as part of the America Online Kids Only channel in October 1995.
 Within a few years, a regular World Wide Web site came online, and became a strong promotional tool for Nickelodeon.
 The website's popularity grew and in March 1999, Nick.com became the highest rated website for children aged six to fourteen years old.
 Nickelodeon used the website in conjunction with television programmes which increased traffic.
 Nick.com also maintained a high level of respect for user privacy during the growth of the website.

 Before 2000, Nick.com's design was mainly images and image maps allowing navigation through the website.
 Then, in June 2000, the website was expanded and redesigned with Flash-animated buttons and advertisements.
-Nick.com's design has changed repeatedly since then, with the website's current design making use of sidebars, web banners, and Adobe Flash.
+Nick.com's design has changed repeatedly since then, with the website's later designs making use of sidebars, web banners, and Adobe Flash.

 In January 2000, developers started discussing expansion of Nick.com to make it an even more desirable website for children to visit.
 Mike Skagerlind, the website's general manager at the time said "But we felt strongly that it could be a lot more.
 We basically wanted it to be the main place that kids go to on the Web."
-On June 4, 2000, the website redesign began.
+On June 4, 2000, the website was redesigned.
 The interface was revamped and to make it more appealing to children and the most significant development was the use of Flash for animated graphics and buttons.

-On September 28, 2009, Nick revamped the site with the institution of the new logo.
+On September 28, 2009, Nickelodeon revamped the site with the institution of the new logo.

-In July 2014, Nickelodeon completely redesigned the site to match up with the Nickelodeon app.
+In July 2014, Nickelodeon completely redesigned the site to match with the Nickelodeon app.
 It did not affect its sister channels' websites.

 In order to comply more with COPPA, Nickelodeon removed the ability to create an account on March 31, 2016.
 The message boards were closed the same day.
+The Nicktoons website also shut down around this time, replacing it with a page asking visitors to go to Nick.com.